 Alternative Short Bio (50 words)

 J. Kim Wright began working to transform the legal profession more than 25 years ago.
-She is an author and contributor to several books, including some published by the American Bar Association, and periodicals; co-creator of the Conscious Contracts® movement, and a guiding force in the Integrative Law Movement.
+She is an author and contributor to several books and periodicals, including some published by the American Bar Association; co-creator of the Conscious Contracts® movement, and a guiding force in the Integrative Law Movement.

 More detailed (120 word) bio

 As a legal systems entrepreneur, J. Kim Wright has a lot of roles and job descriptions.
 Overall, she is about transforming systems, ideas, approaches, locations, and habits in the legal system.
 She is a connector of cutting-edge lawyers, like-minded professionals, and communities.
 She creates books, courses, articles, conferences, new approaches, and organizations.
 She innovates in a legal system which serves lawyers, their clients, and the planet.
 She teaches lawyers, law students, and entrepreneurs.
 She is a coach and trusted advisor to clients who are changemakers.
 After a dozen years of being a nomad, bringing change, connection, and humanistic innovations on six continents, she is one of the spaceholders of the integrative law movement.
 For more details, see http://jkimwright.com/ or https://www.linkedin.com/in/jkimwright/